Fountaindale Auto Center specializes in Maryland State Inspections.

 In Maryland, most used vehicles are required by Maryland Law to undergo a safety inspection prior to its sale or transfer.
 Generally, the seller or transferor of the vehicle is required to obtain the inspection certificate.

-How to obtain a vehicle inspection certificate in Frederick, MD?
+How to obtain a vehicle inspection certificate?

 To obtain an inspection certificate, you must have your vehicle inspected at an authorized safety inspection station in Maryland.
 The Maryland State Police has licensed approximately 1,600 of these facilities in all parts of the state.
 Fountaindale Auto Center is authorized to inspect: